 - Surgery of any area around the bladder

 - Kidney stones

 Why Symptoms of UTIs in the Elderly Aren’t Easy to SpotIt can be difficult to know if an elderly person has a UTI.
 Some elders who are frail or who have dementia or aphasia can’t communicate their discomfort to caregivers.
-In addition, the typical symptoms of a UTI (like frequent and painful urination) often don’t show up for elders.
+In addition, the typical symptoms of a UTI (like frequent and painful urination) often don’t show up in elderly patients.
 Because their bodies respond differently to infection, it is important to look for other signs and symptoms of a UTI in the elderly, particularly sudden changes in behavior like these:

 - Confusion or delirium